 The Center for Equity, Gender, and Leadership offers two courses annually that help students build their equity fluency and gives companies the opportunity to tap the creative energy, ideas, and expertise of our students.
 Student teams examine an issue, problem, or opportunity that is critical to advancing the company’s diversity, equity, and inclusion efforts.

 Project proposals are accepted on an ongoing basis.
-Companies interested in Fall 2020 projects can apply here.
-For Spring 2021 projects, please email email@example.com.
+Companies interested in Fall 2020 and Spring 2021 projects, please email firstname.lastname@example.org.

 What does your company provide?